I am delighted to inform you that His Majesty The King has approved...

 Adding over 35+ countries that now distribute doddl, was no mean feat.
 This is real testament to the passionate word of mouth from our customers, our dedicated team, the effectiveness of our products and our genuine belief in the power of doddl.

-A new doddl product – the doddl plate
+Another new doddl product - the doddl plate